SoftCircuits/HtmlMonkey/README.md

 ## Navigating Parsed Nodes

 HtmlMonkey provides a number of ways to navigate parsed nodes.
-The `HtmlMonkeyDocument.RootNodes` property contains the root nodes in the document.
+The `HtmlDocument.RootNodes` property contains the root nodes in the document.
 Each `HtmlElementNode` node includes a `Children` property, which can be used to access all the other nodes in the document.
 In addition, all nodes have `NextNode`, `PrevNode`, and `ParentNode` properties, which you can use to navigate the nodes in every direction.

-The `HtmlMonkeyDocument` class also includes a `Find()` method, which accepts a predicate argument.
+The `HtmlDocument` class also includes a `Find()` method, which accepts a predicate argument.
 This method will recursively find all the nodes in the document for which the predicate returns true, and return those nodes in a flat list.

 ```cs
 // Returns all nodes that are the first node of its parent